tldr-pages/tldr/pages/common/rclone.md

 `rclone sync {{path/to/file_or_directory}} {{remote_name}}:{{path/to/directory}}`

-- Delete remote file or directory (`--dry-run` means test, remove it from the command to actually delete):
+- Delete remote file or directory (Note: `--dry-run` means test, remove it from the command to actually delete):

 `rclone --dry-run delete {{remote_name}}:{{path/to/file_or_directory}}`